tektoncd/plumbing/tekton/ci/README.md

 ## Setting up the response to pull requests and comments

-The resources in `eventlistener.yaml` and `ingress.yaml` set up the service and ingress that are configured in repository specific webhook settings on GitHub.
+The CRDs in `eventlistener.yaml` and `ingress.yaml` set up the service and ingress that are configured in repository specific webhook settings on GitHub.
 The Event Listener uses a secret called `ci-webhook`: